DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 Note, providers should store the returned ECF participant declaration ID for management tasks.

-### Notify DfE a participant has been retained in training
+### Submit a declation to notify DfE a participant has been retained in training

 To notify DfE that a participant has reached a given retention point in their training, providers must submit a `retained` declaration in line with [milestone dates](LINK NEEDED).